 Always Remain Positive

 I have been fortunate enough to have great times that were comprised of exceptional athletes, many of whom have later gone on to play college and professional sports.
-On the flip side, some of my teams have lacked significant talent and ability and struggled to win a single game.
+On the flip side, some of my teams have lacked significant talent and struggled to win a single game.
 Regardless of the outcome of a game or season, a coach has to remain positive.

 Athletes will benefit immensely in the long run if you consistently encourage athletes to perform their tasks correctly at all times.
 This can be incredibly challenging when competitions become lopsided.
-Whether you’re blowing a team out or getting stomped by an opponent, teach athletes to always focus on completing their tasks efficiently, even if their performance will not have a great impact on the current game.
+Whether you’re blowing a team out or getting stomped by an opponent, teach athletes to always focus on completing their tasks efficiently.
+Even if their performance will not have a great impact on the current game.
 This ideology instills a positive attitude in your players.

 Be a Good Sport